-Starting from Mannheim Palace, the Castle Route travels across Bavaria before entering the Czech Republic.
-On this 745 miles route, you will see about 70 castles.
+The Castle Route travels across Bavaria from Mannheim Palace before entering the Czech Republic.
+On this 745-mile route, you will see about 70 castles.
 You can visit this castle road throughout the year.
 However, May to September and Christmas are the best time.

 The Wine Route

 Germany is known for its best vineyards.
-This wine route starts from the town of Schweigen-Rechtenbach and reaches the Palatinate wine region.
-This 52 miles road trip has some of the best wineries in Europe.
+This wine route starts from Schweigen-Rechtenbach and reaches the Palatinate wine region.
+This 52-mile road trip has some of the best wineries in Europe.